keljos/ci-test/README.md

 # ci-test
 Empty repo for testing ci/cd

-edit to kick off build again and again
+edit to kick off build again and again and again!